GilmoreEng/GOOD-form/GOOD-KiraW.md

 |Discuss new opportunities for further learning, development, and growth.|
 |---|
 |RMACC paper for HPC Budget Guidance work.
 Due FULL 9+ February 02, 2024. and SHORT March 15, 2024. https://hpcsymposium.rmacc.org/call-for-papers WORKING TITLE: HPC Scaling on a budget
-|Purdue meeting with Vis: George Takahashi | Review notes and next steps?
-What can we offer at Mines?
 ## Decisions
 ###Agreed upon actions to be taken.
 |Topic|Decision|